NCKLS/EasyAsciiEncrypt/README.md

 >>>This is plain text
 ```

-It is reccommended you do not remove salt, as it is less secure.
+It is recommended you do not remove salt, as it is less secure.
 However, if you're looking to condense string size, it might be the right decision.